-All of the best components of stuffed peppers in a delicious stuffed pepper soup that’s loaded with lean ground beef, tender rice, the perfect amount of seasoning, and plenty of veggies.
+All of the best components of stuffed peppers come together in Stuffed Pepper Soup.
+It’s loaded with lean ground beef, tender rice, the perfect amount of seasonings, and plenty of veggies.

-This stuffed pepper soup is pure comfort food.
-It’s hearty and packed with good ingredients and great flavors.
-This soup is very thick and filling — more of a stew-like consistency than a broth-y soup.
+Stuffed Pepper Soup is pure comfort food.
+It’s hearty and packed with healthy ingredients and great flavors.
+This soup is very substantial and filling — more of a stew-like consistency than a broth-y soup.

 Of course, you can thin it out if you’d like.
 We love it just how it’s written, but feel free to add additional beef broth and leave out some of the rice if you want a thinner soup.

-- Spicy stuffed pepper soup: to amp up the spice in this soup, you could use spicy Italian sausage in place of the ground beef.
-You can also add 1 teaspoon paprika & sprinkle on red pepper flakes to taste.
+- Spicy Stuffed Pepper Soup: To amp up the flavor in this soup, you can use spicy Italian sausage in place of the ground beef.
+You can also add 1 teaspoon paprika and sprinkle on red pepper flakes to taste.

-- Healthy stuffed pepper soup: to make this soup as healthy as possible: use lean ground beef or even ground turkey (you may want to slightly increase spices) and replace the white rice with brown rice or even quinoa.
+- Healthy Stuffed Pepper Soup: To make this soup extra healthy, use lean ground beef or even ground turkey (you may want to slightly increase spices) and replace the white rice with brown rice or even quinoa.

 Yes, without the rice, it freezes great.
 Let the soup cool completely before transferring it to freezer/airtight containers and freeze.
-Make sure to label and date, freeze for up to 3 months.
-Thaw in the fridge overnight and warm through on the stovetop (you’ll likely need to add a bit more beef broth to thin it out).
+Make sure to label, date, freeze for up to 3 months.
+Thaw in the fridge overnight and warm through on the stove top (you’ll probably need to add a bit more beef broth to thin it out).

-All of the best components of stuffed peppers in a delicious stuffed pepper soup that's loaded with lean ground beef, tender rice, the perfect amount of seasoning, and plenty of veggies.
+All of the best components of stuffed peppers in delicious Stuffed Pepper Soup that's loaded with lean ground beef, tender rice, the perfect amount of seasoning, and plenty of veggies.